Our latest Training dates are available here:

 When you have worked with one person on the spectrum, you have learned about ONE person on the spectrum.

 There is always something new to learn about autism.
 Personal accounts, discussion of associated issues and behaviour analysis with an ‘autism filter’ will all be covered to promote a spectrum wide, positive focus on autism.

-‘Super nanny’ can teach us the basics about behaviour management, but what do we do when that doesn’t work?
-Dealing with young people who have MSN often requires a more ‘out of the box’ way of thinking.
+What do we do when all the ‘go-to’ behavioural techniques don’t work?
+Dealing with youngsters who have MSN often requires a more ‘out of the box’ way of thinking.
 This workshop covers basic behaviour analysis and introduces the importance of developing both PROactive, REactive and Crisis Management strategies for effective behavioural management.

 Many young people today have very busy and frenetic lives.
 A constant lifestyle full of stimulation, less boundaries and quiet times can result in many of them struggling to keep themselves regulated and in control of their emotions.
 We focus on the importance of encouraging young people to learn about identifying and coping with their key emotions, signs of stress or triggers.
 We discuss different forms of self-regulation including integrating stress–reducing and relaxation strategies into your day, (these can also be applied to siblings, or even yourself!!)

 “Try it (SensationALL) out – there is not another service that provides this in the same way; the ladies have a vast amount of knowledge & experience.”

 Provides hands-on opportunities to experiment and try out practical strategies and approaches commonly used when dealing with young people with MSN.
 Bring your own ‘challenges’ or we can work through example case studies so that you go away with ‘ready to use’ strategies.